bolt/docs/source/howto/making-sure-htaccess-works.md

     <img src="../files/htaccess-2.png" width="660"></a><br>
 </div>

-If you see this error, this means that Apache is actually parsing the `.htaccess` file, and it encounters the error we've put in there!
+If you see this error, that's **actually good**!
+This means that Apache is parsing the `.htaccess` file, and it encounters the error we've put in there!
 So far, so good!

-If you do not see an 'Internal Server Error', your Apache setup ignores the `.htaccess` file, and you need to fix that.
+If you do _not_ see an 'Internal Server Error', your Apache setup ignores the `.htaccess` file, and you need to fix that.
 If you are not sure if the file exists and is readable, download our test- script: